LightSafer User Guide

 2. Remove the CR2032 battery

-3. Whilst holding up on the joystick, insert the battery.
+3. Whilst pushing the joystick in, insert the battery.
 The LEDs will light:

 LightSafer PIN change again